Best AM4 Motherboard 2023 – Our Top AMD AM4 Ryzen Motherboards

 There are two types of PCI slots: PCI and PCI Express (PCIe).
 The PCIe slot is a larger, faster version of the PCI slot and usually houses your graphics card.

 If you plan on having dual GPUs running then it’s always important to make sure you have enough PCI slots.
 A lot of the time, manufacturers will compromise slots to reduce the price, so making sure all your cards and expansion packs are catered for should be highly prioritized.

 The other thing to look for is plenty of spacing.
 If you’re planning on running multiple GPUs that are large, you may need PCIe slots that are further apart to allow for adequate space.

-And finally, we come to PWM headers, probably more popularly know as fan headers, which are the connectors between board and CPU fans.
+Finally, we come to PWM headers, probably more popularly known as fan headers, which are the connectors between the board and CPU fans.
 They’re important because overclocking is becoming more and more popular, meaning demand for cooling has in turn become much greater.